 But still… there’s something about Donald Trump that I loathe beyond all else.
 It rivals his vulgarity, his combativeness, his classless narcissism.

-It’s a toxic sludge that’s polluted our discourse, threatened our civic order, and advanced his own personal agenda.
+Vagueness.
+It’s the sludge that’s toxified our discourse, threatened our civic order, and advanced his own personal agenda.
 It’s the act of a spineless, soulless twerp without purpose or conviction… and if we had even a sip of the quick spirit of our founders we’d have driven him and his nest of zealots, cranks, creeps, nazis, and goalongs into the sea with the rest of the bottom-feeders.

-When Donald Trump speaks, facts are irrelevant.
+When Donald Trump speaks, facts evaporate.
+They are rendered irrelevant.
 Utterly.
 We need only know that with Trump, we’ll get the “best” of whatever’s there to offer.
 The very best.
 Better than you could ever believe.
 Many people say it’s the best.
 Many very, very smart people.

 When asked who he’d nominate to the Supreme Court, Trump responded: “really great legal scholars.”